razach/EqTrak/Documentation/APP_TOGGLES.md

     @check_feature_access
     def your_feature_method(param1, param2, user=None):
         """
-        Implement your feature method.
+        Implement your feature method using the appropriate provider.
         Access control will be handled by the decorator.
         """
-        # Your implementation here
+        provider = YourProviderFactory.get_provider(user)
-        pass
+        return provider.do_something(param1, param2)
 ```

 ### 7. Update the App Toggle Status Template